Table of Contents

 • Monitoring tooling

-• Quality control warrants a separate mention here.
+Quality control needs a separate mention.
 An eye for detail is one of the top traits of a high-end CNC machine operator.
 All parts are deburred — removing sharp edges and any small metal pieces still attached to the part after machining.
 Parts are sampled for in-process audits.
-Part dimensions are checked using different measuring tools: caliper, bore gage, pin gage, thread gage, depth gage, and both ID and OD micrometers.
-Parts are inspected by quality assurance on a Coordinate Measuring Machine (CMM) to verify all dimensions and positions are in tolerance.

 What Training Does a CNC Operator Complete?